ZongzeChen/Stroke-based-Autoencodes-SAE-/README.md

 Thanks very much!

-### If has any question, may send the e-mail to zezongchen@whut.edu.cn .
+### If has any question, may send the e-mail to zezongchen27@gmail.com .